stable-pretraining-paradigms-for-llms/stable-pretraining-paradigms-for-llms-workshop.github.io/index.md

 }
 </style>
 <p style='text-align: justify; font-size: 1.1em;'>
-<b>Our workshop aims to develop stable pre-training paradigms for deep learning that ensure consistent performance and reliability across diverse models and tasks.</b>
+<b>Stable Training Paradigms for Neural Networks<br>Reducing Instability, Increasing Capacity</b>
 </p>

 <h1>Topic and Content</h1>

 <p style='text-align: justify; font-size: 1em;'>
-Deep learning has revolutionized artificial intelligence by achieving remarkable performance across a wide array of tasks.
-However, the training processes of these models often encounter instability issues such as loss spikes, gradient vanishing or exploding, and convergence difficulties.
-These instabilities not only prolong training time but also affect the overall performance and reliability of the models.
-As deep learning systems become increasingly integral to various applications, establishing stable training paradigms is essential.
-This workshop seeks to bring together researchers and practitioners to discuss and develop strategies for enhancing the stability of deep learning training.
-By focusing on aspects like data quality, optimizer selection, architectural innovations, and spike-awareness mechanisms, we aim to foster collaborations that lead to more robust and dependable deep learning models.
+Neural networks have revolutionized artificial intelligence, excelling in a multitude of application scenarios.
+However, as we advance toward increasingly large foundation models—such as expansive vision transformers or massive language models—the challenges of ensuring stable training become more pronounced.
+Issues like loss spikes, vanishing or exploding gradients, and difficulties achieving smooth convergence can significantly prolong training cycles, ultimately undermining overall performance and reliability.
+Establishing stable training paradigms is therefore essential to support the growing complexity and importance of next-generation neural architectures.

+This workshop aims to bring together researchers and practitioners to explore strategies that enhance the stability of neural network training.
+We will focus on areas including data quality, advanced optimization methods, architectural innovations, and the early detection and mitigation of training instabilities.
+By fostering the exchange of ideas, best practices, and cutting-edge techniques, we strive to cultivate more robust and dependable models.
+While we particularly welcome contributions related to large foundation models, we invite insights from all domains of neural network research where stability plays a critical role.
 </p>

 <p style='text-align: justify; font-size: 1em;'>
-We will cover a range of topics that contribute to the stability of deep learning training, including but not limited to:
+We will cover a range of topics that contribute to the stability of neural network training, including but not limited to:
 </p>

 <ol style='font-size: 1em;'>
   <li>
     <b>Data Quality and Preprocessing for Stability</b>
     <p style='text-align: justify;'>Investigating how high-quality, well-preprocessed data can enhance training stability.
-Topics include data cleaning, balancing, augmentation, and the impact of data diversity on preventing overfitting and promoting smooth convergence.</p>
+Topics include data cleaning, balancing, augmentation, and ensuring data diversity to prevent overfitting and promote smooth convergence.</p>
   </li>
   <li>
     <b>Advanced Optimizers for Stable Training</b>
-    <p style='text-align: justify;'>Exploring optimization algorithms that improve training stability, such as adaptive learning rates, momentum methods, and second-order optimizers.
-Discussion on how these optimizers can mitigate issues like loss spikes and facilitate consistent gradient flow.</p>
+    <p style='text-align: justify;'>Exploring optimization algorithms that improve training stability, such as adaptive learning rates, momentum-based methods, and second-order optimizers.
+Discussion on how these approaches can mitigate loss spikes and facilitate consistent gradient flow, especially at massive scales.</p>
   </li>
   <li>
     <b>Architectural Innovations Promoting Stability</b>
-    <p style='text-align: justify;'>Examining model architectures that inherently support stable training and prevent vanishing or exploding gradients.</p>
+    <p style='text-align: justify;'>Examining model architectures that inherently support stable training and prevent phenomena like vanishing or exploding gradients.
+Special focus is given to structures that can handle the complexity and depth of large-scale vision and language models.</p>
   </li>
   <li>
     <b>Spike-Awareness and Mitigation Techniques</b>
-    <p style='text-align: justify;'>Developing methods to detect and respond to training instabilities in real-time, focusing specifically on loss spikes—sudden increases during model training.
-These spikes can signal problems like vanishing or exploding gradients, overfitting, or inappropriate learning rates.</p>
+    <p style='text-align: justify;'>Developing methods to detect and respond to training instabilities in real-time.
+Emphasis on identifying and addressing loss spikes, which can indicate issues like inappropriate learning rates, poor parameter initialization, or data anomalies.</p>
   </li>
   <li>
     <b>Efficient Hardware Utilization for Stability</b>
-    <p style='text-align: justify;'>Leveraging hardware accelerators and memory management strategies that support stable training of large models.
-Topics may include gradient checkpointing, mixed-precision training, and specialized hardware to handle extensive computations reliably.</p>
+    <p style='text-align: justify;'>Leveraging hardware accelerators, mixed-precision training, gradient checkpointing, and other techniques to manage computational resources effectively.
+This ensures stable training even as models grow to billions of parameters and beyond.</p>
   </li>
   <li>
     <b>Case Studies and Best Practices</b>
-    <p style='text-align: justify;'>Sharing experiences from successful implementations of stable deep learning training, including challenges faced and solutions developed.
-This includes industry applications where stability was critical for deployment and performance.</p>
+    <p style='text-align: justify;'>Sharing experiences from successful implementations of stable neural network training.
+Real-world examples highlight common challenges and proven solutions for stabilizing neural network in diverse research and industry contexts.</p>
   </li>
 </ol>